open-telemetry/opentelemetry-js/doc/metrics.md

 Automatic instrumentation is powerful but it doesn't capture what's going  on in your application.
 For that you'll need to write some manual instrumentation.
-Below we will show you how you can count thu number of times a HTTP endpoint has been accessed.
+Below we will show you how you can count the number of times a HTTP endpoint has been accessed.

 #### Counting number of incoming http requests

 First, modify `app.js` to include code that initializes a meter and uses it to create a counter instrument which counts the number of times the `/` http endpoint has been requested.